June 17ths

 When you look for synchronicities and don’t see them, they are happening to someone else which may involve you in the future.

-If AI-generated art is a toy, or a toy tool, and we can get accessories or different materials to use—for example different kinds of clay or putty with different attachments or extensions—it would produce very little variety.
+If AI-generation is a toy, or a toy tool, and we can get accessories or different materials to use—for example different kinds of clay or putty with different attachments or extensions—it would produce very little variety.
 Anyone can make art with some crap ordered online.
 That’s what AI music is to me.
 I make prototypes with my primary tools, a guitar, a bass, a keyboard, manuscript paper and a pen, although the latter is notation software.

 [6/17/2025: It is still a toy, but an interesting one.
 It’s the alternation between the profane and the sacred tools.
 If the toy produces something that interests you, why not incorporate it into what you’ve always done?
 Many of the orchestral arrangements include phrases transcribed from the AI-generations because I thought they were things I would have never thought of].

-Did a music video for one of the Rifts pieces, Terranes (again) using footage from Jean Vigo’s L’Atalante.
+Music video for one of the Rifts pieces, Terranes (again) using footage from Jean Vigo’s L’Atalante.
 Instead of scoring for film, and composing segments for the film, I’m clipping film segments to fit the music, sometimes in ironic ways, such as scenes of people running against slow solo piano music.

 Comments